maciejseb/maciejseb/README.md

 # createFile.py
 this script makes file like toLearn.html
 # prepareFlashCards
-script PH running only locally.
+script PHP running only locally.
 Create files with words to repeat.
 Output of this script in catalog prepareFlashCards/site